22lavonne/MAGE-Ontology/documentation/key-notions.md

 "Every class defines 0 or more functions"
 * `Class hasLabel Label exactly 1 Label` <br />
 "Every class has exactly one label"
-* `Class definesLocalVariable variable min 0 variable` <br />
-"Every class defines 0 or more local variables"
-* `Class definedIn Namespace min 1 Namespace` <br />
-"Every class is defined in at least one namespace"

 ## Label